 Karma Campers are outdoorsy, adventurous people.
 You want to camp like Banff locals, wake up to beautiful views, and explore off the beaten path.
 That’s why you always ask us: “Can you stay anywhere overnight in Banff?”

-Yes and no. We wrote an entire blog post about the rules of boondocking, free camping, and dry camping in the Canadian Rockies.
+Yes.
+We wrote an entire blog post about the rules of boondocking, free camping, and dry camping in the Canadian Rockies.

 Choose a Parks Canada campground